 variant user notes ______________________________________________________________________ AGM-65A USAF EO seeker / small hollow-charge warhead AGM-65B USAF AGM-65A with magnifying EO seeker AGM-65C unproduced laser seeker / small hollow-charge warhead AGM-65D USAF IR seeker / small hollow-charge warhead AGM-65E USMC laser seeker / big penetrating warhead AGM-65F USN IR seeker / big penetrating warhead AGM-65G USAF IR seeker / big penetrating warhead AGM-65K USAF rebuilt AGM-65G with imaging CCD seeker ______________________________________________________________________

-* Raytheon is promoting further improvements of the Maverick.
-On the top of the list is addition of a GPS-INS guidance system and a datalink.
-This would give the Maverick a "lock on after launch (LOAL)" capability, with the missile flying to the target area from standoff range, and then locked on a target by an operator using the datalink.
+* Raytheon has also evaluated a Maverick with a GPS-INS guidance system and a datalink to give the missile a "lock on after launch (LOAL)" capability, with the missile flying to the target area from standoff range, and then locked on a target by an operator using the datalink.
 Even if a lock couldn't be acquired, the GPS-INS system would still get the missile close enough to cause damage to soft targets.
-LOAL would be particularly useful for the Lockheed Martin F-35 strike fighter, since LOAL would permit internal carriage of Mavericks.

 The GPS-INS system would be installed on the nose of the missile, while the datalink system would be installed on the tail.
 The datalink would allow simultaneous control of several missiles; would allow one aircraft to launch the missile and another to control it; and would also be used to self-destruct the missile if the operator, for example, found the missile had been fired at friendly forces by mistake.
 The GPS-INS guidance system would have the capacity to store eight sets of target coordinates, along with flight profiles, attack angle, and fuze settings for each target.
 The guidance system could also be programmed to define "zones of exclusion" that are off-limits to the missile.
 The navigation system could be programmed on the ground before flight or programmed in flight.